As a veteran online writer, the author has a number of experience-based tips to share with readers on how to achieve success.

 - Realtime Keyword Density Calculator

-Calculator for search engine optimization Keyword Density shown in Real Time.
+Calculator for search engine optimization Keyword Density shown in real-time.

 3. Grammar Checkers and Spell Checkers

 Freelance writing requires paying close attention to spelling and grammar, but sometimes errors slip through the cracks.
 Fortunately, there are so many great free (or free trial-based) grammar checkers and spell checkers out there.
 My favorite to use is GrammarBase, which has an extended free version available online.
-Grammarly and AP Style Checker (StyleGuard) are two examples of paid software that I recommend for full-time writers just because it's nice to have something that's always available and guaranteed to catch even the most advanced writing mistakes.
+Grammarly and AP Style Checker (StyleGuard) are two examples of paid software that I recommend for full-time writers just because it's nice to have something always available and guaranteed to catch even the most advanced writing mistakes.
 The AP Style Checker is a must if you're going to write ad copy professionally, but it's not at all necessary for hobby writers.